 Prefers drier-than-average conditions

-These species are top-notch for supporting wildlife, but they spread too aggressively for most home gardens.
+These species are top-notch for supporting wildlife, but they spread too vigorously for some home gardens.
 Plant these if you have a large open area or if spread can be controlled by a forested edge or by mowing, etc.

 Apocynum cannabinum (Apocynaceae)